-What are the basic, concrete, measurable skills that today’s workforce needs when applying for a job? or competing for the next level of job?
+What are the basic, concrete, measurable skills that today’s workforce needs when applying for a job?
+Are those any skills different if you are when competing for the next level of a career?

 Ask any parent what skills their child to succeed in today’s workforce, and you will hear a laundry list of key areas based upon individual workplace experience.

 - 5 Student Skills Parents Want Their Children to Learn, by Nancy Barile.

 - High-Paying Trade Jobs Sit Empty, While High School Grads Line Up For University, by Ashley Gross, Jon Marcus.
 NPR.com

 Ask a Business Owner

 Alternately, ask a department head, or business owner what skills they need in the workplace, and you may hear a different list of skills desired.

 - Basic Digital Skills Can Bridge a Divide in the Workforce, by Catherine Foca.
 Capital One Tech.

 - The Skills You Need To Succeed In 2020, by Avil Beckford.
 Forbes.
 Medium.com

 Present the same question to the Adjunct Professors in higher learning, and the 3rd version of desired skills may emerge.